Genesis Prize

 The Genesis Prize (פרס בראשית) is a $1 million annual prize awarded to people who have achieved significant professional success, in recognition of their accomplishments, contributions to humanity, and commitment to Jewish values.
 Genesis Lifetime Achievement Awards have also been awarded.

 History

 The prize was founded in 2012 with a $100 million endowment from five Russian businessmen: Mikhail Fridman, Pyotr Aven, German Khan, Stan Polovets, and Alexander Knaster.
 The prize was established under the administration of the Genesis Prize Foundation, in partnership with the Israeli Prime Minister's Office and the Jewish Agency for Israel.
-It has been referred to as the "Jewish Nobel Prize", causing some commentators to question the need for a "Jewish" Nobel Prize.
+It is commonly referred to as the "Jewish Nobel Prize".

-In 2018, prize winner Natalie Portman declined to attend the prize ceremony because Israel's prime minister, Benjamin Netanyahu, was set to give a speech at the ceremony.
-In 2019 Robert Kraft's award was also questioned because of his legal troubles.

-In 2021, Rabbi Lord Jonathan Sacks was awarded a posthumous Genesis Lifetime Achievement Award, presented to his widow by the President of Israel, Isaac Herzog.
+The prize has been handed out every year since 2014.
+Additionally there has been 2 Lifetime Achievement Awards as well as a 10th Anniversary prize.

 As of November 2025, all laureates have opted to give the $1 million prize money to philanthropic causes of their choice.